skip to Main Content

 Introduction

-Crude oil availability and pricing is constantly changing.
-Under these circumstances, refinery producers’ task of maintaining or increasing capacity while reducing costs becomes ever more complex.
+Crude oil availability and pricing are changing constantly.
+Under these dynamic circumstances, maintaining or increasing capacity while reducing costs becomes ever more complex for refineries.
 As operators navigate the road to greater efficiency and profitability, they depend on receiving consistently accurate process measurement data in all applications.

-Petroleum remains one of the most important hydrocarbons in global marketplace.
-It remains the primary source for liquid and transportation fuels, and a crucial entity for the polymerization industry.
+Petroleum remains one of the most important hydrocarbons in the global marketplace.
+It remains the primary source for liquid and transportation fuels, and a crucial raw material for the polymer industry.
 Viscosity is an important fluid characteristic for many reasons.
 It can be a functional property, or it can be correlated to an exclusive attribute.
 It can be related to utilization efficiency.
 More importantly, viscosity is an indication of how a fluid is handled—pumped, filtered and stirred.

 Refinery - Viscosity and Density